top of page

 It is used to describe the act of inserting something at irregular intervals among other things.
 The word can be used in various contexts, such as in literature, where it can refer to the scattering of various literary elements, such as descriptive phrases or dialogue, among the narrative.
 In music, it can refer to the act of inserting a particular note or chord among a sequence of others.
 In gardening, it can refer to the act of planting different types of plants among each other.
 Intersperse can also be used in the context of speech, where it can refer to the act of speaking or inserting words or phrases among other words or phrases.

-Example sentences of intersperse
+Example sentences containing intersperse

 1. The director decided to intersperse dramatic scenes with lighthearted moments in the film.